 How to Reach Active Mud Volcano ?

-You can hire a cab from Baratang jetty till Mud Volcano.
+You can hire a cab from Baratang jetty to Mud Volcano.
 Pool cabs are available here.

 Rangat is one of the least visited places of the Middle Andaman region.
 Now, this is sad, because Rangat has so much to offer – volcanic rocks, pristine beaches, gushing waterfalls, nesting turtles to mention a few.